MaxwellJia/rental_app/items/report.md

    * [Class GalleryFragment(upload house function)](https://gitlab.cecs.anu.edu.au/u7630421/ga-23s2/-/blob/main/Forum/app/src/main/java/com/example/forum/ui/gallery/GalleryFragment.java)
    * [Class House_Detail_Page, method buttonLikes.setOnClickListener (like function)](https://gitlab.cecs.anu.edu.au/u7630421/ga-23s2/-/blob/main/Forum/app/src/main/java/com/example/forum/House_Detail_Page.java)

 3. [LoadShowData].
-We reload our house data from firebase every 90 seconds.
-Data will be shown if there are any users who uploaded houses
+We reload our house data from firebase when firebase is updated.
+Data will be shown if there are any users who uploaded houses or like some houses.
+Also, we show houses and like information to our users and users are able to see changes if these changes database is updated.(medium)
+   * Code to show and update Data[Class HomeFragment, Method databaseReference1.addValueEventListener](https://gitlab.cecs.anu.edu.au/u7630421/ga-23s2/-/blob/main/Forum/app/src/main/java/com/example/forum/ui/home/HomeFragment.java)
    <br>

 4. [Search].
 User is able to search according to suburb, price, bedroom number in search bar, we also show some possible results while user is entering to help our users.
 We use tokenisers and parser to do this in our app.
-For example, we can enter "city 500-600 6 Bedroom" in search bar to find aim house.
+For example, we can enter "city 500-600 6 Bedroom" in search bar to find aim house. (medium)
    * Code:[Class TokenParse](https://gitlab.cecs.anu.edu.au/u7630421/ga-23s2/-/blob/main/Forum/app/src/main/java/com/example/forum/TokenParseTest.java),[Class HomeFragment, method applySearch](https://gitlab.cecs.anu.edu.au/u7630421/ga-23s2/-/blob/main/Forum/app/src/main/java/com/example/forum/ui/home/HomeFragment.java)

 5. [DataStructure] We use AVL tree data structure to support our app with account and house data.